Analysis | Fact-checking the 11th Democratic primary debate

 “That bill was opposed by LULAC, the largest Latino organization in America.
 They called the guest worker program akin to slavery.
 The bill was killed because it was a vote on the amendment.
 I think it was 49-48.
 You know who voted with me?
 Barack Obama.”

 Sanders is oversimplifying.
-When the Senate took up an immigration overhaul in 2007, Obama and Sanders both voted in favor of the "Dorgan amendment."
+When the Senate took up an immigration overhaul in 2007, Sen. Barack Obama (D-Ill.) and Sanders both voted in favor of the “Dorgan amendment.”

 Named after then-Sen. Byron Dorgan (D-N.D.), the amendment would have placed a five-year cap on a temporary worker program included in the overall bill.
 Supporters of the immigration bill called the Dorgan amendment a dealbreaker.